-Jenny works within the firm’s Dispute Resolution team.
+Jenny is a partner in the firm’s Dispute Resolution team.
 Her patent litigation expertise focusses on biotechnology and pharmaceutical products, including blockbuster small molecule drugs, therapeutic antibodies, enzyme replacement therapies and orphan medicines.
 Jenny also specialises in complex SPC litigation and associated regulatory advice, many cases involving references to the CJEU or EFTA Court, including C-493/12 Eli Lilly v Human Genome Sciences, E-16/14 Pharmaq v Intervet, C-577/13 Actavis v Boehringer Ingelheim and C-443/17 Abraxis Bioscience.

 Before moving in-house, Jenny was involved in patent litigation before the UK Patents Court, the Court of Appeal and the Supreme Court, most notably the Eli Lilly v Human Genome Sciences patent and SPC cases.
 In addition to her contentious practice, Jenny advises life sciences clients on validity and infringement issues, including in the context of biosimilars.

 Jenny also has a keen interest in the pharmaceutical regulatory regime, which plays an increasingly significant and complementary role in patent and SPC litigation strategy.
 This was most recently deployed in-house when advising on skinny labels and second medical use infringement issues.
 Jenny also advises on discrete regulatory issues, including orphan exclusivity, paediatric extensions, the Bolar-like exemption and the remit of the biosimilar, abridged and hybrid abridged approval mechanisms.

 - BSc Biochemistry (Imperial College London)